sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The databases contain filters, so that you can limit your results list based on your needs.
 Examples of filters are

-* Publication year
+* publication year
-* Publication type (research articles, review articles, book chapters, conference proceedings etc.)
+* publication type (research articles, review articles, book chapters, conference proceedings etc.)
-* Language
+* language
-* Geographic area
+* geographic area
-* Age group
+* age group
-* Research method
+* research method
-* Subject area
+* subject area

 ::: warning Keep in mind that
 * any limitation can lead to loosing relevant articles